apache/trafficserver/doc/developer-guide/architecture/api-functions.en.rst

    be called from ``TS_HTTP_READ_REQUEST_HDR_HOOK`` which is before cache lookup but late enough that the HTTP request header is available.

-.. c:function:: TSReturnCode TSHttpTxnCacheLookupUrlGet(TSHttpTxn txnp, TSMBuffer bufp, TSMLoc offset)

-   Get the current cache key URL, also referred to as the lookup URL.
-This must be stored in a properly allocated URL object, typically created with a :c:func:`TSUrlCreate()`.

-.. c:function:: TSReturnCode TSHttpTxnCacheLookupUrlSet(TSHttpTxn txnp, TSMBuffer bufp, TSMLoc offset)

-   Set the current cache key URL, also referred to as the lookup URL.
-This must be stored in a properly allocated URL object, typically created with a :c:func:`TSUrlCreate()` or :c:func:`TSUrlClone()`.

 The APIs that modify the cache key can be called as early as ``TS_HTTP_READ_REQUEST_HDR_HOOK`` but no later than